jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

     };
 ~~~

+The table type informs the validation procedure when performing consensus; all
+new or updated delegated namespaces must follow the proper format for their
-Prefix-based delegation, such as in an IP delegation use case, requires every
+table.
+Prefix-based delegation, such as in an IP delegation use case, requires
-table cell value to be prefixed by the table namespace, and no cell value can
+every table cell value to be prefixed by the table namespace, and no cell value
 be a prefix of another cell value.
 Similar rules apply to suffix-based
 delegation.
 In cases where arbitrary values may be mapped (e.g. account names
 for an email service provider), "flat" delegation rules are used.

+The delegation rule for a table also determine valid lookup behavior.
+Given a
+particular lookup key, `PREFIX`-type tables should have at most one entry whose
+key is a prefix of the query.
+Likewise, `SUFFIX` tables have at most one entry
+whose key is a suffix of the query.
+As an example, lookup on `irtf.org` in a
+table of domain names with suffix-based delegation rules may return entries
+with keys `irtf.org`, `tf.org`, `.org`, etc., but the presence of more than one
+of these indicates two faulty delegations that control the same namespace.

 ## Root Key Listing

-Each delegation tree, one per namespace, is rooted by a public key stored in a
+Each linked group of delegation tables for a particular namespace is rooted by
-flat root key listing.
+a public key stored in a flat root key listing, which is the entry point for
+lookup operations.
 Well-known application identifier strings denote the
-namespace which the control; the associated namespace root keys form the
-starting point for lookups.
-We describe below how lookups can be accomplished
+namespace they control.
+We describe below how lookups can be accomplished on
-on the delegation trees.
+the mappings.

 ~~~
     struct rootentry {